-On the motion of the Nomination and Remuneration Committee the Board:
+On the motion of the Nomination and Remuneration Committee, the Board:

-- approves the proposed short-term variable remuneration payable to the CEO on account of his 2014 performance; - approves the proposed base salary increase and the proposed increase of the CEO's short-term variable remuneration opportunity, to apply as from 1 January 2015.
+- approves the proposed short term variable remuneration payable to the CEO on account of his 2015 performance; - approves the proposed base salary increase for the CEO, to apply as from 1 July 2016; - approves the proposed exceptional grant of 10 000 performance share units for the CEO and the related performance target, in accordance with the Performance Share Plan NV Bekaert SA 2015-2017.

-On the motion of the Nomination and Remuneration Committee the Board acknowledges that no mid-term variable remuneration is payable in respect of the period 2012-2014.
+On the motion of the Nomination and Remuneration Committee, the Board acknowledges that no mid-term variable remuneration is payable in respect of the period 2013-2015.

-On the motion of the Nomination and Remuneration Committee the Board approves the short-term variable remuneration objectives for the CEO in respect of 2015.
+On the motion of the Nomination and Remuneration Committee, the Board approves the short term variable remuneration objectives for the CEO in respect of 2016.